MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/windows-autopilot.md

 ## Requirements

 Windows 10 version 1703 or higher is required to use Windows Autopilot.
-The following editions are supported:
-- Pro
-- Pro Education
-- Pro for Workstations
-- Enterprise
-- Education

-See [Windows Autopilot requirements](windows-autopilot-requirements.md) for detailed information on configuration, network, and licensing requirements.
+See [Windows Autopilot requirements](windows-autopilot-requirements.md) for detailed information on software, configuration, network, and licensing requirements.

 ## Related topics